Identifying and Setting Up Trade Opportunities Based on RSI Hidden Bullish and Hidden Bearish Divergences

 Hidden RSI Bullish Divergence

-Hidden RSI bullish divergence setup forms when price is making a higher low (HL), but the oscillator trading is showing a lower low (LL).
+A hidden RSI bullish divergence trade setup occurs when the price creates a higher low, while the oscillator displays a lower low.

 Hidden bullish divergence occurs when there is a retracement in a uptrend.